-Gallery Venue and safety report Responsibility of: Gallery Education Officer Written: March 2018
+Gallery Venue and safety report Responsibility of: Gallery Education Officer Written: November 2021 Review due: November 2022

-Haz ard Identification Control Risk Assessment What are the steps of the activity / items of equipment What are the potential hazards Risk Level What methods will be used to reduce the likelihood and/or the consequence of an illness or injury from those hazards What hazard remains What is the risk level remaining after controls Arriving at the Gallery Cars- accidents 5 Participants are to find their own car parks and make their way to the Gallery.
-Access via Church St is recommended for groups arriving by bus or car None or very little 6 Stair access- trips and falls 4 School groups are requested to use the ramp access via Church St where possible.
-A Gallery staff member can be made available Very little 5 Shared Pedestrian and Delivery/Authorised vehicles or public vehicles using Caroline Chisholm Court.
+Haz ard Identification Control Risk Assessment What are the steps of the activity / items of equipment What are the potential hazards Risk Level What methods will be used to reduce the likelihood and/or the consequence of an illness or injury from those hazards What hazard remains What is the risk level remaining after controls Arriving at the Gallery Cars- accidents Participants are to find their own car parks and make their way to the Gallery.
+Access to the Gallery by groups arriving by bus or car via Church St None or very little 6 Stair access- trips and falls 4 School groups are requested to use the ramp access via Church St. A Gallery staff member can be made available to assist with entry Very little 5 Shared Pedestrian and Delivery/Authorised vehicles or public vehicles using Caroline Chisholm Court.
 4 WHS sign clearly indicating shared space.
 Limit time spent at the entrance to the Court.
 Supervision of children at all times Very little 5 Gallery based practical activity Slips/falls on mats or furniture 4 Mats to be placed out shortly before a visiting group and to be packed away straight after.
 Students are requested to walk in all areas of the Gallery.
-Visiting groups are encouraged to tidy the mats before departing Very little 5 Fall on art equipment and mess left on mats 5 School groups are encouraged to finish a little early to tidy mats before departing.
-Boards, paper, pencils and other equipment to be packed onto drawing bench off the mats.
-Very little 6 Use of scissors, glue, paper and other art materials-ingestion/poisoning, cuts etc 5 Art materials to be selected for age appropriate use.
+Visiting groups are encouraged to tidy the mats before departing Very little 5 Fall on art equipment and mess left on mats 5 School groups are encouraged to finish a little early to tidy mats/Education Studio before departing.
+Boards, paper, pencils and other equipment to be packed away.
+Very little 6 Use of scissors, glue, paper and other art materials- ingestion/poisoning, cuts etc 5 Art materials to be selected for age appropriate use.
 School groups to be properly supervised at all times by teachers and Gallery staff member.
 Proper use to be demonstrated.
-None to very little 6 Use of paints, water- spills Wet materials are not to be used in the Gallery and slips, damage to walls, floors and artworks 5 School groups are to be supervised at all times none 6 Gallery exhibition area Artworks falling from walls or off plinths- injury 5 Artworks installed correctly with suitable hooks or other devices.
+None to very little 6

+Use of paints, water- spills and slips, damage to walls, floors and artworks 5 Wet materials are to be used in the Education Studio only.
+Spills are to be cleaned in this space immediately.
+School groups are to be supervised at all times. none 6 Gallery exhibition area Artworks falling from walls or off plinths- injury 5 Artworks installed correctly with suitable hooks or other devices.
 Plinths correct sizes for artworks and works secured to plinths where necessary.
 Proper Gallery etiquette explained and modelled by Gallery supervisor.
 Backpacks are to be left at school, on the bus or in a location identified by a Gallery staff member.
 None or very little 6 Slips, trips & falls 5 Suitable footwear to be worn by participants, guided tour with gallery staff/teachers, students informed not to touch artworks, plinths, pedestals.
 All spills and mess to be cleaned as soon as possible None or very little 6 Use of stools- falls, bruises/injuries, damage to artworks 4 Gallery staff member to demonstrate proper use of Gallery stools including how to sit on them, fold them up and carry them.
 Limit walking time in Gallery.
 Controlled packing and unpacking of stools directed by Gallery staff member and teachers.
-Students to sit on the floor and stools not to be used when Gallery space is very full-decision of Gallery staff None to very little 6
+Students to sit on the floor and stools not to be used when Gallery space is very full- decision of Gallery staff None to very little 6